-\ Professor of Practice in Administrative Law, Washington College of Law, American University; Research Director of the Administrative Conference of the United States ("ACUS") from 1982-1995, Special Counsel to ACUS 2011-present, J.D., University of Chicago.
+^{} Professor of Practice in Administrative Law, Washington College of Law, American University; Research Director of the Administrative Conference of the United States ("ACUS") from 1982-1995, Special Counsel to ACUS 2011- present, J.D., University of Chicago.
 I thank my research assistant Cooper Spinelli (Class of 2014) and ACUS staff (Stephanie Tatham, Connie Vogelmann, and Seth Nadler), for very helpful research assistance.
 Professor Ronald Levin, Chairman of ACUS's Committee on Judicial Review, provided some invaluable comments and insights on an earlier draft of this article.
-This report represents the views of the author and not necessarily those of the Administrative Conference of the U.S, or its members and committees.

-&lt;sup>1 In 1938 the Supreme Court referred to it as "the long-settled rule of judicial administration that no one is entitled to judicial relief for a supposed or threatened injury until the prescribed administrative remedy has been exhausted."
+1 In 1938 the Supreme Court referred to it as "the long-settled rule of judicial administration that no one is entitled to judicial relief for a supposed or threatened injury until the prescribed administrative remedy has been exhausted."
 Myers v.
 Bethlehem Shipbuilding Corp., 303 U.S. 41, 50-51 (1938) (employers challenging NLRB's jurisdiction must complete administrative proceedings before seeking judicial intervention).
 Later the Supreme Court explained that: